-Finding the function of America's current political institutions.
-Of course, no political system operates exactly as intended.
-Politics Dysfunc- and policy-making are inherently messy, occurring at the intersection of power, money, and ambition, and leading to temptations and imperfections.
+Finding the function of America's current political Common institutions.
+Of course, no political sysan Era of tem operates exactly as intended.
+Politics Dysfunc and policy-making are inherently messy, tional Governance occurring at the intersection of power, money, and ambition, and leading to temptations and imperfections.
 We have been immersed in these processes in Washington for more than forty-three years, and we have observed frequent governmental failures, deep tensions, and challenges to the political system from profound societal divisions over wars like Vietnam to the impeachment proceedings against two presidents.
 But those challenges were modest compared to what we see today: a level of political dysfunction clearly greater than at any point in our lifetimes.